jakelauer27/smashNerd/README.md

 ### Set Up - Front-end

-Clone this repo
+Clone this repo.
 Run `npm install` in your terminal

 Run the app in the development mode:
-Open [http://localhost:3000](http://localhost:3000) to view in the browser Run`npm start` in your terminal
+Open [http://localhost:3000](http://localhost:3000) to view in the browser.
+Run`npm start` in your terminal

 ### Background / About